iliaroger/react-principles/information.md

 }
 ```

+- every path or component that is wrapped around the `BrowserRouter` component has access to the prop object that has extended functionalities
 - the component approach is more preferable than the render method. still you can use the render method to display small bits of information to the dom.
 - path is self explanatory.
 - the exact keyword is a boolean and by definition true when unassigned. the normal start path of every url is "/". by using exact, react router will only redirect the route to paths that end with "/". if exact would be set to false, then paths like "/menu/profile" would be valid because they start with a "/".